 Prague Introduction Walking Tour (Self Guided), Prague

-The Czech name Praha derives from an old Slavic word práh, which means "ford" or "rapid", referring to the city's origin at a crossing point of the Vltava river.
-The legendary origins of Prague attribute its foundation to the 8th-century Czech duchess and prophetess Libuše and her husband, Přemysl, founder of the Přemyslid dynasty.
-Legend says that Libuše came out on a rocky cliff high above the Vltava and prophesied: "I see a great city whose glory will touch the stars."
-She ordered a castle and a town called Praha to be built on the site.
+The name Praha comes from the old Slavic word “práh”, which means “rapid”, nodding to the city's beginnings at a crossing on the Vltava River.
+Legend credits the city’s founding to the 8th-century duchess and seer Libuše, who stood on a cliff above the river and foresaw a great city whose fame would “touch the stars.”
+She ordered a castle and town to rise from that very spot.

-The Czech name Praha derives from an old Slavic word práh, which means "ford" or "rapid", referring to the city's origin at a crossing point of the Vltava river.
-The legendary origins of Prague attribute its foundation to the 8th-century Czech duchess and prophetess Libuše and her husband, Přemysl, founder of the Přemyslid dynasty.
-Legend says that Libuše came out on a rocky cliff high above the Vltava and prophesied: "I see a great city whose glory will touch the stars."
-She ordered a castle and a town called Praha to be built on the site.
+The name Praha comes from the old Slavic word “práh”, which means “rapid”, nodding to the city's beginnings at a crossing on the Vltava River.
+Legend credits the city’s founding to the 8th-century duchess and seer Libuše, who stood on a cliff above the river and foresaw a great city whose fame would “touch the stars.”
+She ordered a castle and town to rise from that very spot.

 Prague Introduction Walking Tour Map